iterative/VSCode-DVC-Workshop/README.md

 git clone https://github.com/iterative/VSCode-DVC-Workshop
 ```

-2. Create virtual environment.
-Once created, a popup window might show up to select the environment for the workspace.
-Click yes
+2. Create a virtual environment.
+Once created, a pop-up window might show up to select the environment for the workspace.
+Click yes.

 ```